 This is the gap we built Stratus Labs around.
 A single ingredient, 500mg of NMN per capsule, the form used in the research, with nothing else added.
 Taken in the morning or before your shift, not before sleep.
 No blend, no proprietary mix, no claims the studies cannot back.

 Supporting your cells' recovery between shifts sits at the end of that list, after the bigger levers, not in front of them.
-But it belongs on the list.
+But it belongs on the list, and it's the part most people have no plan for.
+That gap is the whole reason Stratus exists.